sercankulcu/sercankulcu.github.io/_pencils/2025-10-31-why-pencils-still-matter.md

 A pencil is one of the simplest tools on a desk, yet it offers something that many modern writing instruments do not: visible change.
 The point becomes shorter, the paint acquires scratches, the lettering slowly disappears under the fingers, and every page removes a little more of the object.

+## A Tool That Records Its Own Use

 A pencil records use in its own body.

 That physical change is one reason the wooden pencil still feels relevant.